Guide

 Why not raw SMTP from PowerShell?

 PowerShell's Send-MailMessage was deprecated in PowerShell 7.0 because it cannot negotiate TLS securely.
 The alternatives -- System.Net.Mail.SmtpClient and direct socket connections -- require you to hardcode SMTP credentials, manage app passwords, and handle provider-specific quirks.
 Gmail requires OAuth2 or app passwords with 2FA.
-Outlook requires an app registration in Azure AD.
+Outlook requires an app registration in Microsoft Entra ID.
 Every provider is different.

 Nylas CLI abstracts all of this.
 One binary, one authentication flow, every provider.